rust-lang/rust/src/doc/rustc/src/json.md

 [`cargo_metadata`](https://crates.io/crates/cargo_metadata) crate provides
 some support for parsing the messages.

-Each type of message has a `type` field which can be used to distinguish the different formats.
+Each type of message has a `$message_type` field which can be used to distinguish the different formats.
 When parsing, care should be taken to be forwards-compatible with future changes to the format.
 Optional values may be `null`.
 New fields may be added.
 Enumerated fields like "level" or "suggestion_applicability" may add new values.

 ## Diagnostics